Centre concedes in SC, permits prematurely retired NCLAT chairperson to continue till Sep 20 | Law-Order

 However, the bench got irked after the Attorney General made further submissions that the reinstatement of Cheema from September 11 to 20 would be notional only to enable him to get retiral benefits sans actual powers of the office as it will be very “awkward” to remove the incumbent Justice Venugopal from the post.

-Moreover, the government has the power under the Tribunals Reforms Act to terminate the services, KK Venugopal said, adding that the termination letter was on the new law which overrides the apex court's judgment in the Roger Mathew case.
+Moreover, the government has the power under the Tribunals Reforms Act to terminate the services, K K Venugopal said, adding that the termination letter was on the new law which overrides the apex court’s judgement in the Roger Mathew case.

 “Then we will have to stay your (Centre’s) legislation (The Tribunal Reforms Act),” the CJI said.